 Is There A Bra On My Bench?!

-For months, I have been trying to write a blog about working in a male dominated industry.
+I have been trying to write a blog about working in a male dominated industry.
 But, have decided I must first see the humor in it- if not, I fear it will just become another overly whimsical depiction of history or an angry bitter shout at the world.
-So, I am writing this letter instead…
+So, I am writing this letter…

 Don’t be so scared.
-When you walk into a music store, when you walk into a repair shop, when you walk into a wood working shop… Don’t be scared because, with or without experience, you have every right to pursue your desires.
+When you walk into that music store, when you walk into a repair shop, when you walk into a wood working shop… Don’t be scared, because with or without experience, you have every right to pursue your desires.

 Lastly, don’t be scared to look for a repair shop that shows you more respect.

 There are going to be a lot of situations, as brief as they may be, thrown to your feet because someone else is scared or intimidated or just sexist.
-The anger you will feel is brought on by their fear.
+The anger you will feel is brought on by fear, either from or from the person making the sexist act.
 In those moments, take a deep breath, gather your thoughts and stay professional.
-The power and beauty you have within and without, combined with the power of creation at the tips of your fingers, means you will intimidate some men - with that, you have the responsibility to yourself to meet their fear with an open heart and a level head.
+The power and beauty you have within and without, combined with the power of creation at the tips of your fingers, means you will intimidated more men than that which will scare you.
+And, with that, you have the responsibility to yourself to meet their fear with an open heart and a level head.